gos-qs/python-guide/python-installation.md

 ### Python Interpreters

 The last thing I want to mention is the existence of alternative interpreters.
-Python is an interpreted language, and because of reasons i'm not going to go into it makes it relatively slow to execute.
+Python is an interpreted language, and because of reasons i'm not going to go into it makes it relatively slow to execute, but if you're interested you can find a cool article [here](https://www.aosabook.org/en/500L/a-python-interpreter-written-in-python.html).
 This meant lots of devs spent time on alternative python implementations to speed it up.
 Using these often has intricate subtleties and limitations and can cause problems if you're not careful.

 Probably the easiest one to get started with is PyPy which is a JIT compiled version of python code, similar to C-Sharp and Java.
 It is mostly a drop-in replacement for the standard python interpreter but executes in as little as just 20% of the speed.
 This is because before the program is executed a compiler written in python parses the code into an intermediary code doing most of the work before runtime, at runtime when all the states of the variables are known the compilation is completed and executed.
 This is called Just In Time compilation.
 Most python code executes faster using this but projects that make heavy use of C binaries do not and sometimes run slower.
 A more complete list of what class of problems benefit is available on the PyPy website.